299 Damons Point Rd, Marshfield, MA 02050, USA

 Building the railroad bridge at Damon’s Point was a major challenge.
-The river seemed bottomless, making it difficult to get the wooden support pilings in place.
+The river seemed bottomless, making it difficult to put the wooden support pilings in place.
 The first bridge was too low, preventing a number of vessels from passing beneath it, especially at high tide.
 After the Portland Gale washed the bridge away and destroyed much of the railbed in the adjacent marsh, the bridge was rebuilt at a higher elevation.
 It contained a removable section that was designed to allow larger crafts to pass.
 However removing this section often involved several days’ work by rail crews, interrupting regular train service.
 The bridge was replaced again in 1910/1911 with a man-powered drawbridge.
 This remained in place until rail service ended in 1939.
 It was removed in the early 1940s, but some of the pilings remain.

 The Marshfield Hills station was located at the inland end of today’s Damons Point Road, near the intersection with Summer Street.
 Adjacent to it was Herbert Macomber’s livery barn.
 Railroad commuters would leave their horses and/or carriages at Macomber’s for the day, while they traveled to and from Boston.